measurement-kit/libndt/README.md

 https://github.com/measurement-kit/libndt/blob/master/libndt.hpp) and
 put it in the current working directory.

 This example runs a NDT download-only nettest with a nearby server.
+Create a file named `main.cpp` with this content.

 ```C++
 #include "json.hpp"  // MUST be included before libndt